Sourdough Christmas Tree Cakes (Inspired by Little Debbie)

 Pour cake batter onto the prepared baking sheet.
 Spread evenly with a spatula to fill the entire pan.

-Take the cake out of the oven and place the cake still in the pan on a wire rack for 30 minutes to cool.
+Bake for 20-24 minutes or until a toothpick comes out clean.
+Take cake out of oven and place, still in the pan, on a wire rack for 30 minutes to cool.

 Make the Whipped Cream Layer

-During this cooling time, in a medium sized mixing bowl, add in cold heavy whipping cream, vanilla extract, softened cream cheese, and powdered sugar.
+During this cooling time, in a medium sized mixing bowl, add cold heavy whipping cream, vanilla extract, softened cream cheese, and powdered sugar.

-Use an electric mixer on medium speed with a whisk attachment to whip the ingredients together for 2-3 minutes or until stiff peaks form.
+Use an electric mixer on medium speed with a whisk attachment (or a regular whisk if desired) to whip the ingredients together for 2-3 minutes or until peaks form.
 The whipped cream should stay on the whisk and not drop off.
+Store in the fridge until you’re ready to use it.

 Make the Coating